 2. Children, irrespective of the date of birth, whose German parent acquired foreign citizenship prior to February 26, 1955, and lost their German citizenship amid the National Socialist persecution occurring between January 30, 1933, and May 8, 1945.
 This includes:

 - A father or mother who had lost German citizenship amid National Socialist persecution by obtaining foreign citizenship (naturalization) before February 26, 1955

 - A mother who had lost German citizenship before April 1, 1953 (Section 17, No. 7 of the former Imperial and State Nationality Law) through marriage to a foreign or stateless man.

 This path to citizenship is also open to descendants of these children up to a generational cut-off date pursuant to Section 4 (4) of the Nationality Act.

-For this group of people, easier requirements for citizenship apply.
+For the group mentioned under 2., easier requirements for citizenship apply.
 Only basic German language skills and basic knowledge of the legal and social order and the prevailing living standards in Germany are necessary.

 For further Information regarding naturalization of descendants of former German citizens who were persecuted by the nationalsocialist regime, visit the website of the Central Service Agency of the Federal Government, where you find the application and additional forms.